 One of the priority actions for a National Board is to appoint an accreditation authority to accredit education providers and programs of study for the paramedicine profession.

 The Committee will:

-The Board considers recommendations made by the accreditation authority and decides whether or not to approve an accredited program as a qualification for registration as a paramedic.
+The Board considers recommendations made by the Committee and decides whether or not to approve an accredited program as a qualification for registration as a paramedic.